bifurcationkit/BifurcationKit.jl/docs/src/tutorialPP2.md

 nothing #hide
 ```

-We are now.
-Ready to compute the diagram
+We are now ready to compute the diagram

 ```@example TUTPP2
 diagram = bifurcationdiagram(jet...,